 I remember this from the late 90s to early 2000s; you remember those dot-bomb days?
 And yes, who cares if I am dating myself!

-At the time, I started working in sales and my company Xcert International had this awesome Public Key Cryptography (PKI) software that competed against the likes of Entrust and Netscape, that could help people, at least in the U.S. Federal and the Department of Defense (DOD) for starters, to start moving away from username and passwords, and start using smart card, two factor authentication something you have your CAC/PIV Smart Card and something you know your PIN–very basic two-factor authentication overview.
+At the time, I started working in sales and my company Xcert International had this awesome Public Key Cryptography (PKI) software that competed against the likes of Entrust and Netscape, that could help people, at least in the U.S. Federal and the Department of Defense (DOD) for starters, to start moving away from username and passwords, and start using a smart card, two-factor authentication something you have your CAC/PIV Smart Card and something you know your PIN–very basic two-factor authentication overview.
 I know, but you get the idea.

 Two-factor authentication isn’t just for techies

 Two-factor authentication isn’t just for the techies anymore like it used to be.
 As more and more internet-savvy generations blossom, they will see the importance and are already seeing it today as most digital users are exposed to it at some point.